Dutch extend warning on French breast implants

 The silicone implants were banned in France between 1995 and 2001 due to health concerns, but were still manufactured and exported by PIP to other European markets, it said.

 Industrial silicone used in PIP's implants has leached into women's bodies.
-In France, 1,262 of the roughly 300,000 implants sold have split open in the past two years.
+In France, 1,262 of the roughly 300,000 breast implants sold in the 1990s have split open.

 The number of women affected by the implant scandal may now be much larger than previously thought, although it is unclear how many were sold outside France.

 PIP's former owner, Jean-Claude Mas, is in prison awaiting criminal proceedings after missing bail payments.
-He began selling breast implants in 1992.
+He began selling the Silopren, or liquid silicone, implants in 1992.

-Silvie de Peijper, a Dutch health inspectorate spokeswoman, said there was no registry for breast implants in the Netherlands, so it was unclear how many woman are at risk.
+Silvie de Peijper, a Dutch health inspectorate spokeswoman, said there was no registry for breast implants in the Netherlands, so it was unclear how many women are at risk.

-Dutch authorities estimate around 2,700 woman in the Netherlands had PIP implants since 2001.
+Dutch authorities estimate around 2,700 women in the Netherlands had PIP implants since 2001.

 (Reuters Health) - Senior citizens who live with dogs appear to meet internationally recognized exercise goals just by walking them, a new study suggests.